Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 Generally for untreated concrete (aged at least one month), thorough cleaning and drying are usually all it takes.
 Lucky you.

 Clean.
 This is for all concrete driveway paint jobs.
 This is yet another reason to buy a pressure washer.
 They remove paint, clean decks, and wash cars too.
-I like the Sun Joe medium-powered unit, but they make bigger ones.
-Definitely use a rotating tip.
-You’ll want that for all you wash to protect from damage.
+I plan to buy the Sun Joe medium-powered unit, but they make bigger ones.
+I have an old one for now.
+It.
+Just.
+Won’t.
+Die.

 Expansion joints in the concrete should be replaced or repaired before you paint or seal.
 It’s not so hard to do.
 Here is a quick list of how-to change your driveway’s expansion joints.
-Vacuum up tiny bits.

 - Oil stains?
 TSP works fine, but remember it’s a lot nastier than some very good pre-mixed cleaners.
 Wash TSP off very well.
-I prefer to use Oil Eater which you dilute for a very inexpensive, biodegradable, and effective cleaner.
+I use Oil Eater which you dilute for a very inexpensive, biodegradable, and effective cleaner.
 Excellent for kitchens when properly diluted too.

 - Don’t use baking soda as it leaves a residue.
 Whatever you use to clean old concrete, bad oil spots that have years of drips may take a few treatments.

 - Final wash.
 This is done best with a pressure washer (shown above).
 I use mine to prep any surface for outdoor staining or painting.
 It’s like a miracle.
 You can rent them too for almost a hundred per day!
-Why not buy one for just 20 more?
+Why not buy one for just 20 clams more?

 Actual painting: the easy part